The Best Credit Card Debt Repayment Options for Different Credit Scores

 Transfer your credit card balances to a lower rate card.

 Your good credit allows you to look for balance transfer cards.
-Some of them will even charge you 0% interest for a time.
+Some of them will even charge you 0% interest for a period.

 Consolidate your credit card debt with to a personal loan.